RetroDECK/ES-DE/USERGUIDE.md

 EmulationStation.exe --resolution 1281 800
 ```

 Some computers using Intel Iris Xe GPUs refuse to start ES-DE or display excessive graphics corruption.
-These problems are seemingly caused by driver bugs and do not occur when using Linux.
+These problems are seemingly caused by driver bugs and do not occur when using Linux with the same hardware.
 There is no known solution or workaround to this issue other than switching to Linux or waiting for Intel to resolve the problem with a driver update.

 Some older games (and possibly emulators too) may not work correctly or even start at all if ES-DE is set to run in the background while a game is launched.
 So if you experience strange issues with some games, make sure that the setting _Run in background (while game is launched)_ is disabled.
 If launching any of these problematic games from the _desktop_ system, also make sure to use the default emulator entry _Suspend ES-DE_ and not the alternative emulator _Keep ES-DE running_.

 In a similar fashion, some older games may require the compatibility mode to be set to an older Windows release.
 This is done by right clicking on the .exe file or .lnk shortcut for the game or emulator, selecting _Properties_ and then the _Compatibility_ tab, then checking the box named _Run this program in compatibility mode for:_ and finally selecting an appropriate Windows release.
 Some experimentation with different Windows versions may be required.
 Don't attempt to change the compatibility mode for ES-DE itself though as that may cause any types of unforeseen issues.

-Installing DS4Windows will break controller input in ES-DE for unknown reasons.
+Installing DS4Windows may break controller input in ES-DE for unknown reasons.
 Uninstalling this software should resolve the issue.
 On Windows 11 both DualShock 4 (PS4) and DualSense (PS5) controllers have been tested wired and via Bluetooth and both work fine in both ES-DE and RetroArch without any special drivers or configuration.

 There are two ES-DE releases available for Windows; a regular installer and a portable/ZIP version.
 If going for the first option, an issue is that many emulators are not shipped with proper installers that implement any mechanism to inform ES-DE where they have been installed (like adding a Registry key with their installation path).
-Such emulators are marked accordingly in the _Supported game systems_ table at the bottom of this guide.
 These emulators are commonly shipped as a ZIP file that can be unpacked anywhere on the filesystem.

 In order for ES-DE to find these emulators you need to add their directories to the operating system's Path environment variable.
 This is very easy to do, just open the _Settings_ application and then search for _path_ in the _Find a setting_ search box.
 Select the _Edit the system environment variables_ entry and then click the _Environment variables..._ button and add the emulator directory to the _Path_ variable.
 You need to restart ES-DE after changing the variable, but following this the emulator should be found when launching a game.
 If running ES-DE via Steam, you need to restart Steam as well to apply the changes to the Path variable.